DLR-RM/stable-baselines3/.github/ISSUE_TEMPLATE/feature_request.md

 name: "\U0001F680Feature Request"
 about: How to create an issue for requesting a feature
 labels: enhancement
-title: [Feature Request] request title
+title: "[Feature Request] request title"
 ---

 **Important Note: We do not do technical support, nor consulting** and don't answer personal questions per email.